ecadlabs/ansible-role-celestia-node/README.md

 A role to configure and deploy a [celestia](https://github.com/celestiaorg/celestia-node) node in a docker container.

 > :warning: **This project is still a work in progress**: The role is still being worked on and developed.
-Use at your own risk
+Please use with caution if you already have a node deployed or existing data that you do not want to lose.

 ## Role Variables
 ---